Krazov/game-of-life-with-denizens/README.md

-# Game of Life: With Dwellers
+# Game of Life: With Denizens

 ## What and why

 Another approach (after last year’s [successful implementation](https://github.com/Krazov/game-of-life)) at Conway’s Game of Life.
-The difference this time is the cells are not primitive numbers but objects holding its state.
+The difference this time is the cells are not primitive numbers but objects holding its state (called Denizens).
 Another difference is non-binary population, though how it goes, we’ll see.

 ## Game